Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 .. code-block::

     # For a single device run all the tests
-    xbutil valiadte
+    xbutil validate

     # For a multiple device system run all the tests on all the devices
-    xbutil valiadte --d all
+    xbutil validate --d all

     # For a multiple device system run "DMA" program
-    xbutil valiadte --d 0000:d8:00.0 --run DMA
+    xbutil valiadate --d 0000:d8:00.0 --run DMA

     # For a multiple device system run "DMA" and "Validate Kernel" program for two devices and generates Json format
-    xbutil valiadte --d 0000:d8:00.0 0000:d8:00.1 --run DMA "Verify Kernel" -f json-2021.2
+    xbutil validate --d 0000:d8:00.0 0000:d8:00.1 --run DMA "Verify Kernel" -f json-2021.2

 xbutil examine
 ~~~~~~~~~~~~~~

-The command **xbutil examine**  can be used to find the details of the specific device(s),
+The command ``xbutil examine``  can be used to find the details of the specific device(s),

 **The supported options**